praveendecode/BizCardX/README.md

-# Bussiness Card Data Extraction
+# Business Card Data Extraction Overview

-Utilize OCR for business card data extraction.
-Present in interactive Streamlit UI.
-Optimize storage in PostgreSQL for efficient data management.
+      This project focuses on utilizing Optical Character Recognition (OCR) for the extraction of data from business cards.
+The extracted data is presented in an interactive Streamlit user interface, and efficient data storage is optimized using PostgreSQL.

+# Overview

+This project focuses on utilizing Optical Character Recognition (OCR) for the extraction of data from business cards.
+The extracted data is presented in an interactive Streamlit user interface, and efficient data storage is optimized using PostgreSQL

+# Features

+    Optical Character Recognition (OCR) Utilization: Extracts data from business cards using OCR technology.

+    Interactive User Interface: Presents the extracted data in an interactive Streamlit user interface.

+    Efficient Data Storage: Optimizes data storage and management using PostgreSQL.

+    Code Organization: The project includes well-organized code and animation files for efficient development and debugging.

+    Sample Data Provided: Includes a 'business card image' folder with five sample card images for data extraction.

+    Visual Representation: Provides GUI screenshots in the 'biscard gui' file for visualization and project understanding.

-## Explanation To Do Execute The  Project :
+# Explanation To Do Execute The Project

-      Step 1: Install Required Libraries That Mentioned in biscard.py File.
+### Step 1: Install Required Libraries

+    Ensure the necessary libraries mentioned in the biscard.py file are installed.

+### Step 2: Project Content

-      Step 2 : The code folder contains all the code and animation  files  of this project , bussiness card image folder has 5 sample card images to extract data , I provided GUI screenshots of this project in biscard gui file.
+    The code folder contains all the code and animation files for this project.

-      Step 3: I have created Biscardx  class

-                   Process of Method :
+    The 'bussiness card image' folder includes five sample card images for data extraction.
+    GUI screenshots of this project are provided in the 'biscard gui' file.

+### Step 3: Utilize the 'Biscardx' Class

+    A 'Biscardx' class has been created to handle various project executions, such as text extraction, data storage, data retrieval, data modification, and data deletion processes.

+### Method Covered

-                               Method data_x_2_sql: In this  method we have covered all the project executions such as  text extraction , data storage , data  retrieval , data modification and  data deletion processes.
+    data_x_2_sql: This method encompasses the entire project execution, including text extraction, data storage, data retrieval, data modification, and data deletion processes.

-                               Note : I have used 'Streamlit' in this project to show my cool codes in UI with awesome animations.
+    Note: Streamlit is used in this project to present code in a user-friendly UI with captivating animations.

-## Skills Covered ✅ ⬇️
+### Skills Covered ✅ ⬇️

     Python (Scripting)

-              Text Extraction : easyOCR Library
+    Text Extraction: easyOCR Library
     MongoDB
     SQL

-              Data Managment using  PostgresSQl
+    Data Management using PostgreSQL

-              User Interface : Streamlit
+    User Interface: Streamlit

-              IDE: Pycharm Community Version
+    IDE: PyCharm Community Version

-## Connect Through [Linkedln](https://www.linkedin.com/in/praveen-n-2b4004223/) For Queries !!!
+### Connect Through LinkedIn For Queries !!!